 - Management Plans and Procedures

 Important note: These lists are only meant as a general document retention guideline.
 Consult your CPA for specific advice on best practices and legal compliance requirements.

 Although we have based our recommended document retention best practices upon both state and federal law as well as common administrative best practices, each organization has a responsibility to decide on specific retention durations for themselves.

-Building a document retention schedule allow your organization to set clear policy while avoiding second-guesses or blunders that can lead to liability or risk stemming from the inadequate documentation.
+Building a document retention schedule allows your organization to set a clear policy while avoiding second-guesses or blunders that can lead to liability or risk stemming from the inadequate documentation.
 Work with a CPA and a New York business attorney to solidify a document retention schedule as a resource for employees to consult and refer to as needed.

 The New York State Archives has provided a document retention schedule building resource specifically aimed at local government and educational departments, but it can help provide information to commercial businesses as well.
 For more information on New York document retention, contact your PROSHRED® New York team.